Avoriaz - transfer-guide

 You can buy bus tickets at a counter at the train station, but it is recommended to buy them in advance online at www.altibus.com which shows timetable information too.

-Here is the Cluses to Les Gets and Morzine and Avoriaz winter 2024-25 bus timetable in French
+Here's the Cluses to Les Gets, Morzine and Avoriaz winter 2025-26 bus timetable in French.

 Altibus contact details and booking